President, Kitamaesen Co., Ltd.

 To touch the hearts of the audience, the drummer doesn’t simply thrust their ideas upon the audience.
 Instead, I think it’s important for them to forget themself and become something greater.
 When the drummer sets themselves aside and becomes at one with the natural world, their spirit allows the imaginations in the audience to expand, connecting that world to this world and heaven to earth.
 Creating harmony with the natural world is key for the Japanese sense of beauty.

 We want to be people who touch people’s hearts.
 As a group, we will continue striving to remain focused on forging bonds and touching people’s hearts.

 I sincerely ask for your continued support throughout the year ahead.

 Leader, Kodo Taiko Performing Arts Ensemble

-I sincerely hope that this year will be a good year for all of you.
-Once again, I kindly ask for your continued support and encouragement.
+I sincerely hope that this year is a good year for all of you.
+I kindly ask for your unwavering support and encouragement throughout the year ahead.

 Kodo Taiko Performing Arts Ensemble